p-society/chowkidaar/README.md

 ----------------------------------------
 <div align="center">

-**CHowkidaar** is a Automation & Monitoring Discord Bot.
-The application is built using NodeJS,PostgreSQL.
+**Chowkidaar** is a Automation & Monitoring Discord Bot.
+The application is built using Python,PostgreSQL.
 </div>
 <div align="center">
 <br/>